Dudly01/pkmn/net/scripts/index.md

   <img class="screenshot"src="img/Crystal_select_summary.png" alt="0">
   </div>
   <figcaption>
-  To access the summary, open the main menu with the START button, go into your party, select a Pokémon and choose STATS.
-The steps are the same for RBY and GSC.
+  To access the summary, open the main menu with the START button, go into your party, select a Pokémon, then choose STATS.
   </figcaption>
 </figure>